-A В C Е F G Н I J L М N
+А В С Е F G Н I J L М N

 Activities Allowed or Unallowed Allowable Costs/Cost Principles Cash Management Eligibility Equipment/ Real Property Management Matching, Level of Effort, Earmarking Period Of Performance Procurement Suspension & Debarment Program Income Reporting Subrecipient Monitoring Special Tests and Provisions

-Y Y Y Y N И N Y N Y N Y
+Y Y Y Y N N N N N Y N Y

-- 1. The project shall provide the necessary services for the occupants, which may include, but not limited to, health, education, welfare, informational, recreational, homemaking, meals, counseling, and referral services (12 USC 1701q; 24 CFR sections 891.225 and 891.500). - 2.
+- 1. The project shall provide the necessary services for the occupants, which may include, but not limited to, health, continuing education, welfare, informational, recreational, homemaking, meal and nutritional services, counseling, and referral services as well as transportation where necessary to facilitate access to these services (12 USC 1701q; 24 CFR sections 891.225 and 891.500). - 2.
 PRAC project funds may be used only for expenses that are reasonable and necessary to the operation of the project as provided for in the Regulatory Agreement between HUD and the project owner. - 3.
 Project facilities may not include infirmaries, nursing stations, or spaces for overnight care (24 CFR section 891.220). - 4.
 Project must be modest in design.
 In supportive housing for the elderly, amenities not eligible for HUD funding in individual units include balconies and decks, atriums, bowling alleys, swimming pools, saunas, Jacuzzis, trash compactors, washers, and dryers.
 Sponsors may include certain excess amenities but must pay for them from sources other than Section 202 capital advance funds.
 They must also pay for the continuing operating costs associated with any excess amenities from sources other than the Section 202 project rental assistance contract (24 CFR section 891.120).

-Section 202 (CFDA 14.157) of the Housing Act of 1959 provides housing for the elderly.
+Section 202 (Assistance Listing 14.157) of the Housing Act of 1959 provides housing for the elderly.
 To qualify as elderly, one or more members of the household must be 62 years of age or more at the time of initial occupancy.
 Residents must also qualify as very low-income households to be eligible (24 CFR section 891.205).